 Over the last few years there has been a real shift in the UK in the way that corporates manage their own internal resource.
 Many have started to tap into the interim legal recruitment market as a way to contain costs without compromising on quality.
-In our latest Opinion article, Matt Franklin, head of SSQ Interim Solutions, outlines why businesses can really benefit from creating this more flexible working model and why lawyers opt for this way of working.
+In our latest Opinion article we outline why businesses can really benefit from creating this more flexible working model and why lawyers opt for this way of working.

 With the dust now settling from the economic downturn, it is clear that the legal landscape has changed dramatically.
 As a direct result of this, in-house legal departments have undergone increased forensic examination of headcount and legal spend.
 This has culminated in a surge in the utilisation of temporary and contract lawyers, who represent the most cost effective way of increasing resource at short notice, without compromising on quality.

 Interim engagements can be structured in a number of ways, allowing the business to find the solution which best suits their needs.
 Temporary lawyers can be contracted to the recruitment consultancy, such as SSQ Interim Solutions, on a contract for services basis but work on-site (and/or remotely) within the hiring business.
 They are paid weekly by the recruitment consultancy, after completing a timesheet, and the end business is then subsequently invoiced.
 Alternatively, lawyers can be engaged on a fixed term contract whereby they are, to all intents and purposes, employed and paid by the business in the same way as a permanent member of staff, but there is a pre-agreed end/renewal date in place.
 Finally, consultant lawyers/secondees are representatives of their professional service companies.
 They are usually engaged in the same way a business would instruct external counsel and paid through legal spend rather than headcount budgets.